From pencils, paper and paints to activity kits, lessons and professional development.

-Workshops for Individuals
+Workshops for Individual Educators

-Introduction to 3D Printing: How to Prepare for 3D Printing (2 hours)
+Introduction to 3-D Printing: How to Prepare for 3-D Printing (2 hours)

-Laser Engraving: Introductory Course (3 hours)
+Laser Engraving Introductory Course (3 hours)

 Laser engravers, also known as laser cutters, help to create many customized items by using laser technology to engrave and cut through a wide variety of materials.
 For example, laser engravers can mark, engrave, and cut woods, fabrics, paper products, metals, and even glass!
 Laser engravers can be used to create teaching tools, puzzles, graphic designs, and other useful items that would otherwise be expensive to procure.
 This beginning course gives participants the knowledge and practice required to safely operate the machine on their own and provides an understanding of the different pieces of hardware and basic design fundamentals through hands-on experience.
 Participants will learn to clean, calibrate, and configure the machine for different tasks and materials and also learn to troubleshoot common issues that can occur during use.
 RAFT members who complete this workshop will be able to reserve the machine for additional practice and/or working on projects.
-Available classes: 11/25/19

 Laser Engraving with the Rotary Fixture (3 hours)

 Laser engraving provides a unique way for people to explore creativity and innovation through designing and processing materials using laser technology.
 This workshop teaches the skills and techniques required to use the rotary fixture, which allows users to engrave and mark a variety of cylindrical objects such as wine glasses, mugs, cups, paper tubes, and more!
 Participants will learn how to install, adjust and calibrate the rotary fixture, load materials for processing, change the engraving field, and determine graphic placement.
 Prerequisites: Laser Engraving Introductory Course, current RAFT membership.
-Available classes: 12/09/19

-Preschool Math & Science Activities (3 hours)
+Math & Science Activities for Preschool (3 hours)

 Science for the Non-Scientist (4 hours)